nataliiasolomchak21/the-life-of-ernest-hemingway/README.md

 * Multimedia section that includes embedded videos/recordings of Hemingway and media adaptations of his work.
 * Resources Section that list of books, biographies, scholars for learning more.
 Links to Hemingway Foundation, house tours, museum, etc.
-* Thank you page that will give clear feedback to user after they submitted the form as well as will have a "Go to Home page for clear navigation".
+* 404 page that will give clear feedback to user if any of the links don't work.

 ## Testing